slatedocs/slate/source/index.html.md

 }
 ```

-This endpoint retrieves all districts.
+This endpoint retrieves all districts of given province.

 ### HTTP Request